F.C. Barreirense: Europe

-Current squad

 Basketball

 Basketball started to be played at the club from 1927 onwards and over the years, Barreirense has always remained at the top of the Portuguese national basketball.
 They won two national championships, six cups and participated in the European Clubs Championship twice.
 On the first occasion, Barreirense played against Real Madrid CF. The game was the first game in a European competition for a Portuguese club and was the first basketball match to be broadcast live on Portuguese television.
 Barreirense, however, never won a match during their European campaigns.

 FC Barreirense has won the national Under-20 and Under-16 championships several times, in addition to participating in several Final Four's.

-The Club is the first portuguese Club to have a former school player, playing in NBA: Neemias Queta.
+The club is the first Portuguese Club to have a former school player, playing in NBA: Neemias Queta.